mstocco/mariostoc.co/content/traininglog/20210530-ironman2021-13weeksout.md

 _Government Street_ turns into _Wharf Street_ and the other runner, still on my tail.

 Finally on the other side of the _Johnson Street Bridge_, I turn towards the _Goose_ and my new buddy turned back towards _Downtown_.
-So maybe a bit more than 3km of impromptu tempo work on the back half of today's long run.
+So a bit more than 3km of impromptu tempo work on the back half of today's long run.
 <!---->
 So the questions is, "was this smart to do?"
 I certainly felt good with the raised pace; it was comfortable and in the moment, I felt like I had a lot more in the tank.
 It felt worse to slow down to the plodding pace for the last few kilometres.
 Maybe a better question to ask is, "if that other runner followed me to _Uptown_, would I have continued pushing above the prescribed pace?"